RobBloxham/Battleship/README.md

 # Project Week Battleship Game

 ## Description
 This is a single player battleship game.
-The object of the game is to sink all of the randomly generate battleships on the grid.
+The object of the game is to sink all of the randomly generated ships on the grid.
 Can you beat your best score?</br>
 Play the game [here](http://battleshipdestruction.surge.sh/)

 ## Visuals